OlivierLartillot/ILearnFlutter/README.md

 in this part, i learn how to use this following widgets :

-- ElevatedButton
+- ElevatedButton (to hide or show text)
 - TextField (String and int with int.parse())
-- Switch
+- Switch (a switch button to choose the gender)
-- Slider
+- Slider (to choose the height)
-- Checkboxes
+- Checkboxes (to choose the favorite activities)
-- Radio
+- Radio (to chose The Favorite computered language)